barcodebuddy/barcodebuddy.github.io/README.md

 Position 2 has 25% of each base, and thus at least 10% of both A and T (as well as C and G).
 The position is annotated as "best".

 Position 3 has 75% T and 25% G. With no A or C present this does not meet any of the requirements of the "better" or "best" pairs.
-However, it does have enough A + G to meet the requirements of "very poor", so it is annotated as "poor".
+However, it doesn't have enough A + G to meet the requirements of "very poor", so it is annotated as "poor".

 Position 4 has 50% A and 50% C. This is not one of the "best" pairs, but it is one of the "better" pairs, so the position is annotated as "better".